Chargeable equity and liabilities: definition of high quality liquid assets and denial of double relief

 - high quality debt securities issued by a government or central bank

 - securities issued by a designated multilateral development bank

 - reserves in the form of sight deposits with a central bank of the kind specified in BIPRU 12.7.5R and BIPRU 12.7.6R, and

 - in the case of a simplified ILAS BIPRU firm* only, investments in a designated money market fund.

-- This is subject to any direction made by the FSA in relation to the entity that holds the assets or the relevant group of which they are a member under section 148 of FISMA 2000 to modify the rules around what qualifies as a high quality liquid asset for the entity.
+- This is subject to any direction made by the FCA in relation to the entity that holds the assets or the relevant group of which they are a member under of FSMA00/S148 to modify the rules around what qualifies as a high quality liquid asset for the entity.
 Such a direction may, in respect of a particular entity or group, remove certain assets from the list and add certain other assets.